saturnlighting/literature-review/README.md

 3. Is the association between road lighting and cycling uptake the same between different groups?

-4. What type of road lighting is the most suitable for cycling to increase and be safer?
+4. What type of road lighting is the most suitable for cyclists?

 The review is organized as follows.
 Section 2 describes the method.
 Section 3 presents the findings of the papers reviewed.
-Section 4 critically analyses the findings, response the review questions, and identifies gaps in the literature.
-Section 5 closes the work with the conclusions.
+Section 4 critically analyses the findings, responding the review questions, and identifies gaps in the literature.
+Section 5 closes the work with the conclusio ns.

 # Method

 ## Search strategy

 We used a hybrid systematic and snowballing method.
-First, we searched in Elsevierś Scopus and Web of Science (WoS) (on 9 January 2023) for empirical studies investigating the relationship between cycling and road lighting.
+First, we searched in Elsevierś Scopus and Web of Science (WoS) (on 11 January 2023) for empirical studies investigating the relationship between cycling and road lighting.
 All searches were based on the content of the title, abstract, and keywords, and the query string used for the search was as